fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 ## 9: Mar 14, 16, 18: SPRING BREAK

-## 10: Mar 21, 23, 25: MORE REST, SORT OF.
+## 10: Mar 21, 23, 25: MORE BREAK, SORT OF.
 No class this week!
-But you do have a midterm, due midnight on Friday, that wraps-up and gets us going for the second half.
+But you do have a (post) midterm, due midnight on Friday, that wraps-up the first half and gets us primed for the second half.

 {% include alert.html class='danger' title='DUE: First Half Reflection' text="
 How would YOU describe the story of food, technology, and society so far?
 What commonalities do you see between the various topics and readings?
 What's been most and least interesting so far?
 AND WHY?!

-As always with reflections, there is no right answer!!!
-I'm looking for you to show off what you've learned and a serious effort to describe and link the key themes of the course.
+**As always with reflections, there is no right answer!!!** I'm looking for you to show off what you've learned and a serious effort to describe and link the key themes of the course.
 This is our way of getting back into the course after a much-needed break.
 "%}

 ## 11: Risky Ingredients
+Continuing the theme of risk, this week we look at the modern state of food additives and the intersection of food safety and food technology.

 ### Mar 28
 - Melanie Warner, _Pandora's Lunchbox_, 97--123 (Better living through chemistry).